A new non-parametric test for multivariate paired data from pair matching or paired designs: A new non-parametric test based on a similarity graph

-In two-sample tests, with $m$ observations in sample 1 and $n$ observations in sample 2, the two-sample permutation framework is to randomly assign $m$ out of the total $m+n$ pooled observations to sample 1 and the rest to sample 2.
-The underlying reason for this permutation framework is that the observations from the two samples are exchangeable under the null hypothesis of equal distribution.
-However, under the paired setting, the observations from the two samples are no longer exchangeable.
-On the other hand, the corresponding observations (paired observations) are exchangeable under the null hypothesis.
-Let $(X_i, Y_i)$, $i=1,\cdots,n$, be the paired data.
-The paired-comparison permutation null distribution places probability $2^{-n}$ on each of $2^n$ choices of ``assigning $X_i$ to sample 1 and $Y_i$ to sample 2'' or ``assigning $Y_i$ to sample 1 and $X_i$ to sample 2'' for each $i$.
-In the following, when there is no further specification, we use $\bP$, $\bE$, $\var$ and $\cov$ to denote probability, expectation, variance and covariance, respectively, under this paired-comparison permutation null distribution.
+To assess multi-covariate balance from pair matching or multivariate paired data, the one-to-one correspondence between paired observations makes it inappropriate to use the common permutation null distribution applied in the usual two-sample testing setting.
+Instead, it is more suitable to treat the paired observations as exchangeable under the null hypothesis.
+This approach is particularly necessary for non-independent paired data from paired designs, where observations from the two samples are no longer exchangeable.
+Let $(X_i, Y_i)$, $i \in \{1, \ldots, n\}$, denote the paired data from pair matching or paired designs.
+The \emph{paired-comparison permutation null distribution} assigns a probability of \(2^{-n}\) to each of the \(2^n\) possible configurations, where for each \(i\), \(X_i\) is assigned to sample 1 and \(Y_i\) to sample 2, or \(Y_i\) is assigned to sample 1 and \(X_i\) to sample 2.
+Throughout this paper, unless otherwise specified, we use $\bP$, $\bE$, $\var$, and $\cov$ to represent probability, expectation, variance, and covariance, respectively, under this paired-comparison permutation null distribution.